m3brown/plz/README.md

 ### Example

-plz looks for a `.plz.yaml` file in the root of the git repo you're currently in.
+plz looks for a `.plz.yaml` file either in the current directory or in the root of the git repo you're currently in.
 This file can (and should) be checked into version control.

-Note: this app does not currently support running .plz.yaml files that are not inside a git repo directory.
+For a .plz.yaml file located in the git root directory, commands run will be executed relative to that directory, not the current directory.

-Suppose we have a `.plz.yaml` file in the root of a git repo:
+Suppose we have the following `.plz.yaml` file:

 ```yaml
 - id: run